Colonial Funeral Home

 In recognition of our proud American tradition of honorable service which our military men and women have given to their country and our State, we honor a Fallen Hero.
 Our nation, our state, and the National Guard Association of MS (NGAMS) regard the memorializing of its retired military deceased as an honorable and sacred obligation.

-Another great Soldier and Fallen Hero has been released from duty, passed from our ranks on April 19, 2023, and has moved on to his heavenly home.
-SFC Wyndoll Thornhill (Ret), age 86, a retired member of the MS Army National Guard and served in Co C, 890th Engineer Battalion, has departed and gone to a better place with our good Lord.
+Another great Soldier and Fallen Hero has been released from duty, passed from our ranks on January 5, 2024, and has moved on to his heavenly home.
+SGM W. A. “Pete” Kendrick (Ret), age 91, who served in the MSARNG within 890th Engineer Battalion, has departed and gone to a better place with our good Lord.
 Pete had served as 1SG and full-time AST at the Columbia unit for many years.

 It takes a special person to serve within the military for their country, giving up their family time, comfort, and safety for their country, ultimately for all Americans to enjoy their freedoms, safety, and way of life.
 We now applaud you for your service to our country.
 A special message from General Douglas McArthur remains applicable today for our servicemen that have passed: “Old Soldiers never die; they just fade away”.